 So you decided to get a bunny.
 Congratulations!
 Welcome to the world of bunny owners.
-You will soon figure out your bunny needs you as much as you need it.
+You will soon realize your bunny needs you as much as you need it.
 I didn’t know I loved bunnies until we got our first bunny, Tarzan.
 He was and still is just the sweetest bunny.

 We will start here: Getting a bunny is a commitment.
 A bunny will live an average of 10 years, which is quite a long time.
 They need care, room to explore, and attention.
-Don’t let that change your mind though.
+Don’t let that change your mind, though.
 They are completely worth it!
 Each one has their personality.

 Gender Preferences: